GoogleCloudPlatform/community/tutorials/gke-quickstart.md

 </walkthrough-alt>

-## Introduction

-This quickstart shows you how to deploy a prebuilt Docker container image with a simple Node.js example app.
+This quickstart shows you how to start a cluster of virtual machines and deploy a prebuilt Docker container image with a simple Node.js example app.

-Here are the steps you will be taking.

-*   **Start a cluster**
-    *   Using the Google Cloud Console, start a cluster of virtual machines with the click of a button.
-*   **Deploy the app**
-    *   You will be guided through the Kubernetes configuration and commands required to deploy the application using Google Cloud Shell, right in your browser.
-*   **After the app...**
-    *   Your app and cluster will be live and you'll be able to experiment with it after you deploy, or you can remove them and start fresh.

 ## Project setup

-Google Cloud Platform organizes resources into projects.
-This allows you to collect all the related resources for a single application in one place.
+GCP organizes resources into projects.
+This allows you to collect all of the related resources for a single application in one place.

 <walkthrough-project-billing-setup></walkthrough-project-billing-setup>